 Another way to observe water level change is by using equipment like the Hudson River Environmental Conditions Observing System (HRECOS).
 HRECOS is a network of high-frequency monitoring stations that are geographically distributed along the Hudson and Mohawk River, equipped with sensors that continuously record a suite of water quality and weather parameters every 15 minutes with most stations operating year-round.
-Below we graph the tides at the stations!
 DIRECTIONS: Review the graphs and data below and answer the corresponding questions.